dumulong/technomuch/source/_posts/node-module.md

 date: 2020-03-22 15:34:33
 tags:
 ---
 Javascript has been around for a while and, up until 2015, there were no official ways to deal with code separated in multiple files (modules).
-Indeed, [ECMAScript 2015](https://en.wikipedia.org/wiki/ECMAScript), initially known as ES6 contains the first specification from the "ECMAScript Harmony" project (the abandoned ES4) which introduce modules, classes, etc.  Sadly, Node.js is not quite there for the implementation of modules.
-In version 13.11.0, it is offered as "Stability: 1 - Experimental".
-Because this state of affairs, multiple libraries and frameworks tried over the years to remediate the issue (CommonJS, ADM, UMD, RequireJS, etc).
+Indeed, [ECMAScript 2015](https://en.wikipedia.org/wiki/ECMAScript) (initially known as ES6) contains the first specification from the "ECMAScript Harmony" project which introduce modules, classes, etc.  Sadly, Node.js is not quite ready for the implementation of ECMAScript 2015 modules.
+In version current version (13.11.0), it's offered as "Stability: 1 - Experimental".
+Because this state of affairs, multiple libraries and frameworks tried over the years to remediate this issue (CommonJS, ADM, UMD, RequireJS, etc).

 NodeJS is currently using __CommonJS__.